Meeting Veterans’ Special Needs at the End of Life

 Hospice Explained

 Hospice is a type of care, not a place.
 No matter where a patient lives, the focus of the team is on providing quality of life instead of continuing often painful treatment that will not extend life expectancy.
-Hospice care may begin once a physician determines that medical interventions will no longer change the outcome and their patient has a prognosis of six month or less.
-The interdisciplinary care team (IDT) usually includes a patient’s personal physician, hospice physician or medical director, nurses, hospice aides, social workers, bereavement counselors, clergy or other spiritual counselors, trained volunteers as well as other supportive and clinical care specialists, as needed.
+Hospice care may begin once a physician determines that medical interventions will no longer change the outcome and their patient has a prognosis of six months or less.
+The interdisciplinary care team (IDT) usually includes a patient’s personal physician, hospice physician or medical director, nurses, hospice aides, social workers, bereavement counselors, clergy or other spiritual counselors, trained volunteers, as well as other supportive and clinical care specialists, as needed.

 Trauma Informed Care